What Happened to Santiago: Release

 The film's original release was delayed because of the passage of Hurricane Hugo in September 1989.
 It was ultimately released in November of the same year.
 After receiving critical acclaim, the film was also exhibited in various international festivals, including the Festival de Cine Iberoamericano de Huelva in Spain, the Latin American Film Festival in Washington, and the Festival du Cinéma Espagnol de Nantes in France.
 According to Morales, he wasn't "thinking in success, but in a story that grabbed my attention.
 I always try to do everything in function of the story.
 The star is the film".

 Reception

 Lo que le pasó a Santiago was generally well received by critics and audiences.
 Although it doesn't have an official rating on Rotten Tomatoes because of the lack of certified critics reviews, it still holds an approval rating of 81% among the audience based on 417 ratings.
-In 1990, the film was nominated for the Best Foreign Language Film at the 62nd Academy Awards.
+In 1990, the film was nominated for Best Foreign Language Film at the 62nd Academy Awards.
 According to Morales, it was associate producer, Pedro Muñiz, who prompted them to submit the film for consideration.
 Before submitting it to the Academy, they had to budget the addition of English subtitles, which they did in "record time" and the film was successfully submitted before the January 5, 1990 deadline.
 However, it lost to Giuseppe Tornatore's Cinema Paradiso.
+Muñiz's performance in Lo que le pasó a Santiago lead to the interest of TNT, which contracted him for the role of Tomás Ontiveros in Crazy from the Heart along Rubén Blades.